Research Institutes, Centres and Groups

 Institute for Cybersecurity & Resilient Systems

 Research centres are more formal than research groups and have a wider research mandate which may involve university resources.
-Membership includes faculty researchers from different Faculties and disciplines and, perhaps, small‐scale partnerships with other universities, governments, non‐profit organizations or businesses.
+Membership includes faculty researchers from different faculties and disciplines and, perhaps, small‐scale partnerships with other universities, governments, non‐profit organizations or businesses.

 Ontario Tech University is embarking in developing strategic research areas and research centres are an important part of this goal.
 Below are the currently approved research centres.